microsoft/FluidFramework/docs/docs/dds.md

 ### Storing a DDS within another DDS

-Distributed data structures can store primitive values like Numbers and strings, JavaScript Objects, or other distributed data structures.
+Distributed data structures can store primitive values like numbers and strings, JavaScript Objects, or other distributed data structures.
 Primitive values and Objects can be stored directly, but when you store a DDS, you must store its _handle_, not the object itself.